We spend an extraordinary hiking day within the Rila Mountains and more precisely within the boundaries of the Rila National Park.

 Not included: Chair lift return ticket (9 EUR), food and tips

 Note: The hike takes place between 2135 and 2560 m. a. s. l.
-Total ascent: 425 m.
+Elevation gain: 425 m.
 Walking distance: 8.5 km.
 Hiking time: 5.5 h (including breaks).
 You can combine this day trip with a transfer to Sofia or Rila Monastery if you need to be delivered there after the end of the tour.
 If possible in July and August try to avoid the weekends to go to the Seven Rila Lakes area as it is very crowded.
 The Seven Rila Lakes and Rila Monastery day tour is possible but it takes around 14-14.5 h and the start from Plovdiv is at 7.00 - 7.30 the latest.